 - In some situations you may need to set HTTP request headers.
 To set these, click the small “Show” button next to “HTTP headers to be used when fetching URLs” in the settings window.
 The authorization credentials get logged in your operation history in plain text, which may be a security concern for you.
 You can set the following request headers:

-When OpenRefine attempts to fetch information from a web page or service, it can fail in a variety of ways.
+When OpenRefine attempts to fetch information from a web service, it can fail in a variety of ways.
 The following information is meant to help troubleshoot and fix problems encountered when using this function.

 First, make sure that your fetching operation is storing errors (check “store error”).
 Then run the fetch and look at the error messages.